Do you charge for the first consultation?

 How do you charge?

-The fees for the initial consultation, trade day, and estimated fees for the design & documentation stage are invoiced in advance.
+The fees for the initial consultation, trade day, and estimated fees for the concept, design & documentation stages are invoiced in advance.

 Some tasks, such as client meetings, site visits, show room visits and installation / styling services, are hard to estimate in advance.
 These items are charged at an hourly rate, invoiced in advance in 15 – 20 hour blocks.

 How long is the design phase?

 You should allow approximately 2-3 weeks for us to present a concept and colour palette, and then 6 – 8 weeks before the presentation of design development.
 This is a very labour-intensive stage.
 We find the best way to approach a project is to plan as much detail as possible from the beginning.
 Our aim at the presentation meeting is to present all floor plans, colours, finishes, fixtures and key furniture pieces to bring the project to life.

 What kind of documentation do you provide?